By Neil Portus, CFA, CMA

-* This article is also published by Neil on Urban Mobility Daily.
+* This article was also published by Autonomy.Paris in its Urban Mobility Daily newsletter.

 Like many of you, it was heartbreaking to watch videos on social media last week showing thousands of Jump bikes being scrapped as fallout from the Uber/Jump deal with Lime.

 Last month, Lime announced it raised $170 million from investors.
 The investment round was led by Uber and, as part of the deal, Lime acquired Jump’s (Uber’s bike and scooter subsidiary) operations.
 However, based on news reports, it appears that Lime only took Jump’s newer bikes as part of the deal – and the unwanted, older bikes were discarded.